incube-group/core/README.md

 ## Functional Programming

-The [Functional] package of [InCube] Core provides read-only wrapper types in C# that are common in functional programming languages.
+The [Functional] package of [InCube] Core provides read-only wrapper types in C# that are common in other functional programming languages.

 | Type | Description |
 | --- | --- |